 1. Preheat the oven to 350F

-2. Cut a round piece of parchment the size of the cake pan and keep aside.
-Grease the cake pan and place the parchment to cover the floor of the pan.
+2. Cut a round piece of parchment the size of the base of the cake pan and keep aside.
+Grease the entire cake pan and place the parchment to cover the floor of the pan.
 Then dust the sides with the flour.

 3. In a medium sized bowl, bring together the dry ingredients and give it a whisk.(Self Raising Flour, Baking Soda, Granulated Sugar & Powdered Cardamom)